the-engine-room/responsible-data-handbook/_posts/0001-01-03-chapter-02-managing-data.md

 of Northern Ireland after they were subpoenaed.
 [Citation](http://www.timeshighereducation.co.uk/features/oral-history-where-next-after-the-belfast-project/2013679.article)

-It is very difficult to protect digital information from subpoenas (for example, see [this map on US extradition treaties](http://qz.com/97428/map-how-to-stay-out-of-reach-of-us-extradition-treaties/)) so it is important to adhere to a minimalist approach to collecting or storing sensitive digital data (or don't store it all) - see section on Getting Data.
+It is very difficult to protect digital information from subpoenas (for example, see [this map on US extradition treaties](http://qz.com/97428/map-how-to-stay-out-of-reach-of-us-extradition-treaties/)) so it is important to adhere to a minimalist approach to collecting or storing sensitive digital data (or don't store it all).
+See section on [***Getting Data***]({{ "/chapters/chapter-02a-getting-data.html" | prepend: site.baseurl }}).

 Organisations must also be aware of cross-jurisdictional issues in relation to their data management.
 It is not unusual for data to be collected in a country